 |Capability 6:||Social and Environmental Responsibilities|

-- Critically reflect on how complex social systems and complex ecological systems work together.
+- Demonstrate understanding of how complex social systems and complex ecological systems work together.
 (Capability 1 and 6)

 - Critically discuss and apply the values of sustainability.
 (Capability 2, 5 and 6)

-- Work with peers to identify and investigate a sustainability issue within the university and design a project to address this issue.
+- Work with peers to identify and investigate a sustainability issue within the local community or a local ecological system and design a game that conveys the issue to players.
 (Capability 3, 4 and 6)

 - Show good awareness of effective group process.
 (Capability 4)

-- Demonstrate awareness of, and an ability to critically discuss, two sustainability issues and potential solutions: climate change and fisheries.
+- Demonstrate critical understanding of two sustainability issues and potential solutions: climate change and fisheries.
 (Capability 1, 2 and 6)